eportet/CryptoLock/README.md

 # CryptoLock
-Simple Gatekeeping using Raspberry Pi, LED Lights, Button and Ethereum
+Gatekeeping using Raspberry Pi, LED Lights, RFID Reader and Ethereum

 This assumes you have a Raspberry Pi and can access it via a terminal/ssh.